 The Corporation has implemented a significant number of aggregate exploration programs on public land, and following review of the test programs, four aggregate mining applications have been submitted and have received approval from the Alberta Government.
 During Q1 2012 the Corporation initiated aggregates sales production from its corporate-owned House River pit.
-Over a quarter-million tonnes of House River pit asphalt aggregate will be supplied to a major road builder in this initial sales production from a corporate owned aggregate pit, of which 198,653 tonnes were supplied during the Q1 2012, with the remainder supplied during March 2012, and will form part of the financial results for Q2 2012.
+Over a quarter-million tonnes of House River pit asphalt aggregate was supplied to a major road builder in this initial sales production, of which 198,653 tonnes were supplied during the Q1 2012, with the remainder supplied during March 2012, and included in the financial results for Q2 2012.

-Currently, the Corporation holds Alberta Metallic and Industrial Minerals Permits on 376,832 hectares (931,172 acres) largely located in the Fort McMurray region in northeast Alberta.
+Currently, the Corporation holds Alberta Metallic and Industrial Minerals Permits on 402,944 hectares (995,696 acres) largely located in the Fort McMurray region in northeast Alberta.
 The Alberta Government has identified a rich variety of industrial minerals in this region such as silica sand and salt.
 These minerals are key ingredients for many products used to support the oil sands industry and Alberta infrastructure projects.
 The Corporation continues to assess its permitted land holdings for development based on mineral exploration programs that employ such methods as airborne magnetic surveys, stream sediment and outcrop sampling and deep well drilling.